-- 5.27 The Serious or Continuing Concerns meeting will consider the evidence available, including your perception of these concerns and whether you have been able to comply with any previously agreed action plans that have been in place as a result of stage 2.
-It will also consider whether any further action plans could be agreed to enable you to continue with your studies at the present time. - 5.28 You will have the opportunity to give us your own description of the situation and your views about the best way forward, and you can share with us what your preferred outcome from the meeting is.
-We will want to hear about your ability and willingness to engage in support, whether from the University or externally. - 5.29 As well as hearing from you, we may obtain additional information from an expert, such as a registered health or social work practitioner, if appropriate.
-This could include a letter from your GP, or a report from a clinical psychiatrist, psychologist, or an occupational health specialist.
+- 5.28 The Serious or Continuing Concerns meeting will consider the evidence available, including your perception of these concerns and whether you have been able to comply with any previously agreed action plans that have been in place as a result of Stage two.
+It will also consider whether any further action plans could be agreed to enable you to continue with your studies at the present time. - 5.29 You will have the opportunity to share your thoughts and wishes about the best way forward and you can share with us what your preferred outcome from the meeting is.
+We will want to hear

+- about your ability and willingness to engage in support, whether that be from the University or via statutory services. - 5.30 As well as hearing from you, we will require you to obtain additional information from a medical professional, such as a registered health or social work practitioner, if appropriate.
+This could include a letter from your GP, or a report from a clinical psychiatrist, or other medical professional.
 The University will make decisions based on the full range of information and will not act upon the specific opinions or recommendations of any single professional.
-Any information received to inform this decision is treated with sensitivity and confidentiality and is disclosed only to those who need to see it to reach a decision. - 5.30 Once all the evidence has been presented, you will be asked to leave the meeting while the circumstances are considered by the panel.
-We will try to provide you with the decision or recommendation of the stage 3 Serious or Continuing Concerns meeting in person on the day, but, where this is not possible, we will write to you within 7 days of the meeting.
-If you have been advised of the decision at the meeting, you will receive written confirmation within 7 days of the meeting.
-This will set out how you can appeal against the decision if you wish to.

-5.31 If you do not attend a stage 3 Serious or Continuing Concerns meeting, we will make a decision about your capability to study in your absence and based on the information we have available to us.
-You will be sent a copy of the notes of the meeting within 7 working days.

-Likely outcomes following a Serious or Continuing Concerns Meeting
+Any information received to inform this decision is treated with sensitivity and confidentiality and is disclosed only to those who need to see it to reach a decision.
+We will assist you to obtain the additional information if necessary. - 5.31 The additional information will need to demonstrate your fitness to study and live independently within the University community, and evidence the support you are accessing for your health and wellbeing. - 5.32 A Stage three Serious or Continuing Concerns meeting may be adjourned pending medical evidence that may assist the Panel in reaching a decision.
+The meeting will be rescheduled once appropriate medical evidence has been received. - 5.33 Regardless of the circumstances that have led to Stage three, if your circumstances have had a severe impact on your academic studies, meaning that intermission is the only reasonable option to support you to continue studying when you are fit to do so, you may be intermitted for a period of time.
+The intermission decision and the reasons for this decision will be communicated to you. - 5.34 Once all the evidence has been presented, you will be asked to leave the meeting while the circumstances are considered by the Panel.
+We will try to provide you with the decision or recommendation of the Stage three3 Serious or Continuing Concerns meeting in person on the day, but, where this is not possible, we will write to you within seven working days of the meeting.
+If you have been advised of the decision at the meeting, you will receive written confirmation within seven working days of the meeting.
+This will set out how you can appeal against the decision if you wish to. - 5.35 If you do not attend a Stage three Serious or Continuing Concerns meeting, we will make a decision about your ability to study in your absence and based on the information we have available to us.
+You will be sent a copy of the notes of the meeting, if it was held in your absence, within seven working days.
+Likely outcomes following a Serious or Continuing Concerns